Distance: 10 km (6 mi) return to cirque; 16 km (10 mi) return to summit

 What you need to know

-The steep scree and rock slopes encountered on this trail and route can be unstable and can present some difficult hiking.
+The steep scree and rock slopes encountered on this trail and route can be unstable, slippery and can present some difficult hiking.
 Weather is another factor to consider on this route.
 Strong wind gusts can be a hazard on the exposed ridges.
-Also watch for clouds, which can descend rapidly and make finding the trail or route difficult.
+Clouds can descend rapidly and make finding the trail or route difficult.
+The rocks can be slippery when descending, even when dry.
+If it starts to rain, the descent can become even more slippery.
+Please use caution.

 Cellular telephones do not work in most of the park.
 Satellite phones or satellite messaging devices are strongly recommended.